MorpheusAIs/Morpheus-Lumerin-Node/docs/mac-boot-strap.md

 ### Overview
 - This is a simple guide to get the Llama.cpp model, Lumerin proxy-router and ui-desktop from source running on a Mac
 - This is a guide for a developer or someone familiar with the codebase and build process
+- Wallet: if you’re going to start with an existing wallet from something like MetaMask (recommended)…make sure it’s a tier 1, not a derived or secondary address.
+Desktop-ui recover from mnemonic won’t work properly if you try to recover a secondary address with the primary mnemonic.
 - Four basic steps:
     1. Clone, build select model and run local Llama.cpp model
     2. Clone the Morpheus-Lumerin-Node repo from Github